jhanley634/dojo-blackboard/code-reviews/README.md

 If it's a single Python file, just drop it here.
 If it's more than one Python file, make a subfolder and put the files there.
+To keep things organized, name your files with your name as a prefix, eg: `peter-sudoku.py`

 The easy way: